Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Data management

-The final data files of each trigger type---CD, UD, and MD---are saved on the local storage of the Central DAQ computer in GP300 and G@A. For GP300, the binary files are sent in real time to a computer center in Nanjing, China, through a wireless bridge.
+The final data files of each trigger type---CD, UD, and MD---are saved in the local storage of the Central DAQ computer on GP300 and G@A. For GP300, the binary files are sent in real time to a computer center in Nanjing, China, through a wireless bridge.
 The files are then manually moved to the CC-IN2P3 cluster in Lyon, France.
 For G@A, new files on disk are copied daily to the central storage in CC-IN2P3 using the 4G network.
 This copying does not interfere with the data-taking or the bandwidth used by the Pierre Auger Collaboration.
-In case of high RFI conditions or failed off-site data transfer, the DAQ computer has enough memory to store all data.
+In case of high RFI conditions or failed off-site data transfer, the DAQ computer has enough disk space to store several months of triggered data.

-The automatic copying requires a local bash script to run automatically ({\it i.e.}, a \texttt{cron} job) on the central computer for G@A and semi-manually for GP300.
+Automatic copying requires a local bash script to run automatically ({\it i.e.}, a \texttt{cron} job) on the central computer for G@A and semi-manually for GP300.
 This script first searches for files not already transferred to CC-IN2P3 and stores this list in a simple local SQLite database.
 This database is used to keep track of previously transferred files and to determine if a file needs to be sent.
 Afterwards, the new data files are relayed to the corresponding directories on CC-IN2P3 using \texttt{rsync} and then flagged into the local SQLite database.

-When data dispatch is finalized, a second script is triggered in CC-IN2P3 that registers all newly transferred files in the main database and launches the conversion into the GRANDRoot format, described in Ref.~\cite{GRAND:2024atu}.
+When data dispatch is completed, a second script is triggered in CC-IN2P3 that registers all newly transferred files in the main database and launches the conversion into the GRANDRoot format, described in Ref.~\cite{GRAND:2024atu}.
 The GRANDRoot files are moved to the corresponding directories and registered in the main database.